 Charles Cumming, USA

-If people in this country had stood up against privatisation of utilities and transport, then maybe OUR national infrastructure would not be such a mess now!
+If people in this country had stood up against the privatization of utilities and transport, then maybe OUR national infrastructure would not be such a mess now!

 Unbelievable – the French strike at the same time every year.
 You’d think the French Govt would learn to anticipate their move and sort out the problems before they get to this stage.